Racebook Glossary

 Bobble

-A bad step away from the starting gate, sometimes caused by the ground breaking away from under a horse and causing him to duck his head or go to his knees
+A bad step away from the starting gate, sometimes caused by the groundbreaking away from under a horse and causing him to duck its head or go to his knees.

 Bolt